Tom Shipley Bio

 In 1987, at the request of a Kansas City radio station, Brewer & Shipley reunited for a concert to celebrate the station's first birthday.
 Unsure of what to expect after being out of the public eye for so long, the duo was overwhelmed as they walked on stage to over 10,000 cheering fans welcoming their return.
 Having come full circle from their days as staff song writers for A&M Records, Brewer & Shipley began writing together again.
 Their first project was the soundtrack for Tom's award winning documentary "Treehouse - An Ozark Story".
 They have since released two albums of new Brewer & Shipley material (Shanghai and Heartland) on their own One Toke Productions label

-Tom is also still active as a singer/songwriter/musician doing regular Brewer & Shipley shows.
+Tom is still active as a singer/songwriter/musician doing regular Brewer & Shipley shows.
+He

 Bios